laxmichandpatha/MavenBuild/README.md

 mvn clean package

-Artifact will be created in target folder.
+Artifact will be created in targe

 docker build -t mavenbuild .